Gregory J. Feist

 Gregory John Feist (born December 23, 1961) is an American psychologist and Professor of Psychology at San Jose State University.
-He has published in the psychology of creativity, personality, psychology of science, motivated reasoning, the psychology of science, and the development of scientific talent.
+He has published in the psychology of creativity, personality, motivated reasoning, the psychology of science, and the development of scientific talent.

 Early life and education

 Gregory J. Feist was born in Lawrence, Kansas.
 His father Jesse J. Feist, was a professor of psychology and education at McNeese State University in Lake Charles, LA, where Feist grew up.

-Feist earned a degree in psychology from the University of Massachusetts, Amherst in 1985.
+Feist earned a B.A. in psychology from the University of Massachusetts, Amherst in 1985.
+He received his PhD at the University of California, Berkeley in 1991.
 His senior honors thesis under Seymour Epstein, on the relationship between self- and other-perception in children, was published in the Journal of Personality and Social Psychology.

 Career

-From 1991 to 1995 Feist was assistant professor at San Jose State University and from 1995 to 2002 assistant and associate professor of psychology at the College of William & Mary.
+From 1991 to 1995, Feist was an assistant professor at San Jose State University.
+From 1995 to 2002, he was an assistant and associate professor of psychology at the College of William & Mary.
 He was on the faculty at the University of California, Davis from 2002 to 2006.
-Since 2006 Feist has been on the faculty at San Jose State University, where he is full professor of psychology.
+Since 2006, Feist has been on the faculty at San Jose State University, where he is a full professor of psychology.